 She has performed in concert halls like Carnegie Hall in New York, Symphony Hall in Boston, John F. Kennedy Center for the Performing Arts in Washington, Concertgebouw in Amsterdam, Konzerthaus in Berlin, Tonhalle in Zurich, Royal Albert Hall in London, Romanian Athenaeum in Bucharest or Elbphilharmonie in Hamburg.

-Anik appeared as a soloist with orchestras like the OPL (2012), the Harmonie d'Eischen (2017), the Harmonie Municipale de Hespérange (2019) or the Sibiu Philharmonic Orchestra (2020) and she is a fellow of the Fonds Culturel National Luxembourg.
+Anik appeared as a soloist with orchestras like the OPL (2012), the Harmonie d'Eischen (2017), the Harmonie Municipale de Hespérange (2019) and she is a fellow of the Fonds Culturel National Luxembourg.

-Besides her activity as a music educator, teaching at the Ecole de Musique de l’UGDA, Anik works regularly as a substitute for the Orchestre Philharmonique du Luxembourg (OPL), the Orchestre de Chambre du Luxembourg (OCL), the Solistes Européens Luxembourg (SEL), the contemporary music ensemble United Instruments of Lucilin and she has been the principal cello of the Summer Orchestra Luxembourg (SOL) since 2018.
-She plays in several chamber music ensembles in Luxembourg and abroad and is a member of the Kammerata Luxembourg as well as of the Cello Octet Luxembourg.
+Besides her activity as a music educator, teaching at the Ecole de Musique de l’UGDA, Anik is a member of the Solistes Européens Luxembourg (SEL) and works regularly as a substitute for the Orchestre Philharmonique du Luxembourg (OPL), the Orchestre de Chambre du Luxembourg (OCL), the contemporary music ensemble United Instruments of Lucilin and she has been the principal cello of the Summer Orchestra Luxembourg (SOL) since 2018.
+She is a member of the Kammerata Luxembourg as well as of the Cello Octet Luxembourg and plays in several chamber music ensembles in Luxembourg and abroad.